a2life/shogi-board/readme.md

  - This will run the project with demo page on local server. index.html file has enough data to show multiple shogi-boards with different parameter settings.
  - Data to render those boards are in JavaScript section of index.html,  contained in object array with globally declared variable name of 'initialSetup_ts81'.
  - Behavior and parameters are almost identical to those described in web-shogi-board project from 8 years ago, but missing file fetching option.
 The project 8 years ago was written with PHP and JavaScript with liberal use of JQuery library functions.
 This project will be without any JQuery.
 Modern TypeScript/JavaScript features will be sufficient and finally kifu parser is also written in JavaScript(TypeScript), not that I am avoiding PHP, rather I am much more comfortable with concept of client side processing.
  - The previous project relied on modx CMS as a framework.
 This new setup does not rely on specific CMS.
-Only thing required will be for the hosting side to provide shogi data in Javascript array.
+The only thing required will be for the hosting side to provide shogi data in Javascript array.

 <code>npm run build </code> to build project with example index.html